julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_profiles.md

 ---
 title: anyquery profiles
-description: Learn how to use the anyquery profiles command in AnyQuery.
+description: Learn how to use the anyquery profiles command in Anyquery.
 ---

 Print the profiles installed on the system